kragorg/dng/sessions/2025-03-30 — Dungeons and Gardens.md

 # Frigid Woe

-As the sun sets over Palebank Village, casting a warm glow, the adventurers return to Gramini’s shop.
+<span class="dropcap">As the sun sets over Palebank</span> Village, casting a warm glow, the adventurers return to Gramini’s shop.
 Seeking answers about the mysterious blue powder, they notice a familiar sight— their own traded t-shirt featuring Scanlan Shorthalt, now framed above a lipstick-stained autographed card, and priced at 500 gold pieces.
 Unfortunately, Gramini has no insight to offer, but does recommend speaking to Elro and to a retired wizard named Westeroff.

 On the way back to the Jolly Dwarf, the party encounters Elro.
 “Hail, my friends.
 What news do you bring?” he asks.